zxzhaixiang/vote_prediction/README.md

 Total new votes to be added to Biden: 24967

-State nc likes to add additional 24967 marginal votes to Biden.
+State nc likely to add additional 24967 marginal votes to Biden.
 Total Biden marginal vote: -51770

 Trump will win NC